 ZetCode

-Object-oriented programming (OOP) is a programming paradigm that uses objects and their interactions to design applications and computer programs.
+Object-oriented programming (OOP) is a paradigm that leverages objects and their interactions to design robust applications and programs.

 main.dart